KARNATISAITHARUN/documentation/using-ocular/getting-started/create-cpg.md

 ## Working with CPGs

-You work with the CPGs, and their associated layers, that are loaded into memory.
+You work with the CPGs, and their associated layers, which are in your workspace and loaded into memory.
 By default, all operations are executed on the CPG that was last loaded into memory; this is the active CPG.

 The option `<names>` is the name of one or more CPGs you want to work with; multiple names are separated by a comma.
 For example `"hello-shiftleft-0.0.1-SNAPSHOT.jar"`.
 The format of the CPG is automatically inferred by ShiftLeft Ocular.